SANDAG/ABM/capacity_review/README.md

 option has no additional effect with `recompute_all=True`.

 `dry_run=True` computes results without updating the geodatabase, as in the preview example above.
-A report and Modeller logbook entries can still be written.
+A report and Modeller logbook entries will be written.
+The report contains computed [writeback fields](#what-gets-written-back) and stored counterparts in interleaved rows, switching between the `computed` and `original` values as reflected in the `status` column, keyed by `HWYCOV0_ID`.
+The report is stored in a file entitled `tchc_report_{current time}.csv`.
+No CSV is written when no links are selected.

 All three switches default to `False` and have no properties fallback.

-`report_file` is an optional CSV path, resolved relative to `path`, with no properties fallback.
-It contains computed [writeback fields](#what-gets-written-back) and stored counterparts suffixed `_prev`, keyed by `HWYCOV0_ID`.
-The parent directory must exist; an existing file is overwritten.
-No CSV is written when no links are selected.

 A normal call returns the number of geodatabase features updated.
 It returns `0` for a dry run or when no links are selected; a dry-run return value is not the selected-link count.
-Inspect the Modeller logbook and optional CSV for that review.
+Inspect the Modeller logbook and report CSV for that review.
 See [How the network is read and written](#how-the-network-is-read-and-written) for write requirements and behavior.